gazebosim/gz-sim/tutorials/optical_tactile_plugin.md

 - `<visualize_sensor>`: Whether to visualize the sensor or not.
 This element is optional, and the default value is false.

+- `<visualize_contacts>`: Whether to visualize the contacts from the contact sensor or not.
+This element is optional, and the default value is false.

 ### Depth camera
 There are some parameters within the depth camera that influence the way the plugin works: